-Bronx Community Looking To Heal Following Teen's Stabbing Death
+Local Leaders, Elected Officials Call For Action Following Bronx Teen's Stabbing Death

-NEW YORK (CBSNewYork) — A Bronx community left outraged and heartbroken after the stabbing death of a 15-year-old boy now looks to heal from the tragedy.
+NEW YORK (CBSNewYork) — Local leaders and elected officials called for action Thursday following the stabbing death of a 15-year-old boy in the Bronx.

-On Thursday, more than a dozen elected officials will gather on the steps of City Hall calling for more support for youth and an end to violence, CBS2’s Natalie Duddridge reported.
+The day after the funeral for Lesandro “Junior” Guzman-Feliz, officials gathered outside Our Lady of Mount Carmel Church where mourning has turned to passionate pleas to stop gang violence in the neighborhood.

-The NYPD gang unit held a meeting for families in the Bronx Wednesday, hours after Lesandro Guzman-Feliz, known as Junior, was laid to rest.
+“Our hearts are broken.
+This has shaken us to the core,” said Bronx Councilwoman Vanessa Gibson.
+“We will never be the same again.”

-Police said alleged gang members mistook Guzman-Feliz for a different teen who they were trying to take revenge on.
+Police said alleged gang members chased Junior down last week, mistaking him for a different teen who they were trying to take revenge on.

-The teen was dragged out of a bodega and stabbed in the neck last week, police said.
-Cell phone video shows Guzman-Feliz running to reach the hospital one block away, but he collapsed and died outside the emergency room.
+He was dragged out of a bodega and stabbed in the neck, police said.
+Cell phone video shows him running to reach the hospital one block away, but he collapsed and died outside the emergency room.

 The teen’s death has become a symbol for the growing fear of gang violence in the Bronx.